 A strong purpose inspires you to step up, even when it’s uncomfortable.
-So, expect to say “yes” to opportunities that stretch beyond your current capabilities.
+So, expect to say “yes” to opportunities which stretch beyond your current capabilities.

 Growth doesn’t occur in isolation.
 Start to surround yourself with people who align with your vision.
-This can be employees, contract workers and a referral network.
+This can be employees, contract workers and your referral network.

-Here’s what you may notice when someone is not fully committed to their business:
+Here’s what you may notice when someone is not fully committed to their accounting firm:

 - Ego.
 Concerns about others opinion or approval.

 - External.
-Emphasizes outer circumstances rather than personal responsibility.
+Emphasizes outer circumstances rather than accept personal responsibility.

 - Explains.
 Identifies specific reasons why something isn’t possible right now.